 Some symptoms may indicate a more serious neck injury.
 You should seek immediate medical attention if you have neck pain that is:

-- Accompanied by pain that radiates down the arms and legs
+- Accompanied by pain that radiates (shoots) down the arms and legs

 - Accompanied by a headache and numbness, tingling, or weakness in the arms and legs

 To diagnose a neck sprain, your doctor will perform a comprehensive physical examination.
-During the examination, your doctor will ask you how the injury occurred, measure the range of motion of your neck, and check for any point tenderness.
+During the examination, your doctor will:

 X-rays.
 X-rays provide images of dense structures, such as bone.
-A neck sprain cannot be seen on x-ray since it involves soft tissues (muscles and ligaments), but your doctor may order one to help rule out other, more serious, sources of neck pain—such as a spinal fracture, dislocation, or arthritis.
+A neck sprain or strain cannot be seen on X-ray since it involves soft tissues (ligaments and muscles), but your doctor may order one to help rule out other, more serious, sources of neck pain — such as a spinal fracture, dislocation, or arthritis.

 Other treatments may be helpful as your injury starts to improve.
-These treatments should not be started, however, without the supervision of your doctor.
+However, these treatments should not be started without the supervision of your doctor.
 They include: